-muscles.
+Supplementary Table 1).
+In addition, we confirmed the ACC1 selectivity for compound-1 in vivo by comparing its effect on the reduction in M-CoA levels in the liver and muscles.
 These results support that compound-1 inhibits DNL via ACC1 inhibition in vivo and corroborates the in vitro results.

 We also evaluated the impact of ACC1 inhibition on steatosis and fibrosis through repeated compound-1 dosing in a genetic and diet-induced WD-fed MC4R KO mouse model.
-This model shows multiple histopathological features common to patients with NASH, including hepatic steatosis, inflammation, and fibrosis.
-Furthermore, the expression of liver lipogenesis-related genes, including ACC1, is elevated in this mouse model compared with WT control mice (Itoh et al., 2011; Konuma et al., 2015; Shiba et al., 2018).
-The reported pathological features in this model were also noted in our WD-fed levels, hepatic collagen content, and Sirius red-positive area, which suggests that ACC1 inhibition can also reduce inflammation and fibrosis progression either directly by its inhibition in nonhepatocytes or indirectly by reducing the hepatic lipid content (Bates et al., 2020).
+This model shows multiple histopathological features common to NASH patients, including hepatic steatosis, inflammation, and fibrosis.
+Further, the expression of liver lipogenesis-related genes, including ACC1, are elevated in this mouse model compared to WT control mice (Itoh et al., 2011; Konuma et al., 2015; Shiba et al., 2018).
+The reported pathological features in this model were also noted in our WD-fed MC4R KO mice.
+In contrast to the increased ACC1 expression, expression of ACC2 was unchanged in the livers of model mice compared to that in WT mice (Supplementary Figure 1).
+This is consistent with the findings of a previous study on human NAFLD patients (Kohjima et al., 2007), suggesting that ACC1 might contribute more strongly to NAFLD progression than ACC2.

+Following 8 weeks of compound-1 treatment, hepatic TG accumulation was attenuated and plasma AST and ALT levels were significantly reduced, indicating that ACC1 inhibition improved hepatic steatosis resulting in ameliorated hepatocellular damage.
+Furthermore, compound-1 reduced the mRNA expression of genes related to inflammation and collagen synthesis marker levels, hepatic collagen content, and Sirius red-positive area, suggesting that ACC1 inhibition can also reduce inflammation and fibrosis progression either directly by its inhibition in non-hepatocytes or indirectly by reducing the hepatic lipid content (Bates et al., 2020).
 Indeed, we observed a correlation between reduced M-CoA concentration via ACC1 inhibition and reduced hepatic TG and collagen content.
 Cumulatively, these results suggest that inhibiting hepatic DNL by selective ACC1 inhibition may represent a viable strategy for treating NAFLD/NASH.

-MC4R KO mice.
-In contrast to the increased ACC1 expression, expression of ACC2 was unchanged in the livers of model mice compared with that in WT mice (Supplemental Fig. 1).
-This is consistent with the findings of a previous study on human patients with NAFLD (Kohjima et al., 2007), which suggests that ACC1 might contribute more strongly to NAFLD progression than ACC2.

-After 8 weeks of compound-1 treatment, hepatic TG accumulation was attenuated and plasma AST and ALT levels were significantly reduced, indicating that ACC1 inhibition improved hepatic steatosis resulting in ameliorated hepatocellular damage.
-Furthermore, compound-1 reduced the mRNA expression of genes related to inflammation and collagen synthesis marker

-Although the Sirius red-positive area was not reduced after treatment with 30 mg/kg of compound-1, this may not be attributed to the diminished antifibrotic efficacy but rather the remarkable improvement of liver hypertrophy, which increases the total analysis area per analysis unit screen at 30 mg/kg compared with that in the other groups.
-Indeed, fibrosis gene expression and total hepatic collagen content were dose-dependently decreased after compound-1 treatment.
+Although the Sirius red-positive area was not reduced following treatment with 30 mg/kg of compound-1, this may not be attributed to the diminished antifibrotic efficacy but rather, the remarkable improvement of liver hypertrophy, which increases the total analysis area per analysis unit screen at 30 mg/kg compared to that in the other groups.
+Indeed, fibrosis gene expression and total hepatic collagen content were dose-dependently decreased following compound-1 treatment.
 However, further studies are needed to address the discrepancy between the hepatic collagen content and Sirius red-positive area.